 Keep Applying Vitamin C

 Vitamin C is popular in the summer for the radiance and defense it provides our skin, but it is equally crucial during the colder months.
 Considered the “gold-standard in anti-aging,” applying Vitamin C topically helps to boost the skin’s defenses, keeping it strong and healthy throughout the changing seasons.
 Vitamin C also helps to support the skin’s natural barrier which is designed to keep the good stuff in and the bad stuff out.
 This is a critical component to maintaining skin health during the fall, as colder weather tends to drain our skin of nourishment.
 A strong skin barrier means your skin will maintain proper moisture and hydration levels while functioning at its maximum potential – offering radiant, youthful skin.

 Unfortunately, internal consumption of Vitamin C doesn’t impact our skin enough because our skin is the last organ to reap the benefits of your supplement.
 So layer a toner, serum or moisturizer into your routine to get maximum results!

 Rekindle with Your Retinol

 Vitamin C on its own is powerful.
 Retinol on its own is also powerful.
 Combine the two and you have the perfect recipe for beautiful, ageless skin.
 We often retire our retinol products during the summer because retinol can make our skin more sensitive to the effects of UV exposure – however, with beach days behind us, it is time to rekindle the romance with your retinol!

 Retinol is a powerful ingredient derived from Vitamin A that encourages cells to turn over rapidly, triggering the production of healthy skin.
-Retinol is the perfect ingredient to use when targeting challenging skin concerns like lines, wrinkles, discoloration or acne.
+Retinol is the perfect ingredient to use when addressing challenging skin concerns like the appearance of lines, wrinkles, discoloration or blemishes.
 During the winter months, it provides the benefit of boosting our cell renewal cycle – which can otherwise slow down during drier seasons.